Goce Sedloski

-Goce Sedloski (Гоце Седлоски; born 10 April 1974) is a Macedonian professional football manager and former player.
-He is the current manager of Macedonian First League club Shkupi.
+Goce Sedloski (Гоце Седлоски; born 10 April 1974) is a Macedonian professional football manager who is current manager Macedonian First Football League club Vardar and former player.

-He earned 100 caps for the Macedonia national team.
+Playing as a central defender, he was the captain of the Macedonia national team, earning 100 caps for his country.

 Club career

 Sedloski started his professional career at Pobeda Prilep in 1994 and played two seasons for the club before leaving it for Hajduk Split from Croatia.
 After a season and half, he moved to English club Sheffield Wednesday and returned to Croatia after two half-seasons by signing with Dinamo Zagreb in January 1999.
 He played for Dinamo until June 2004 and moved then to Japanese club Vegalta Sendai, where he spent one half-season before returning to Dinamo in January 2005.

 In July 2005, he signed with Turkish club Diyarbakirspor and spent one season with the club before leaving it for SV Mattersburg, where he signed a two-year contract.
 After leaving Mattersburg after 5 years in 2011, he finished his playing career.

 He had the biggest success while playing for Dinamo Zagreb, winning the Croatian First League 3 times, the Croatian Cup 3 times and the Croatian Super Cup 2 times.